This is a sponsored post written by me on behalf of Simply Potatoes. All opinions are 100% mine.

 Doing this schedule means that the things that are most time sensitive (the eggs and the sauce) are the very last to be prepared.

 If you wait more than about five minutes between when the eggs are done and you eat the darn thing, the eggs will be cold and the sauce won’t be great.
-This is why it’s a hard dish to pull of in a restaurant.

 To be honest, I’m not sure I would recommend the hash brown method if this is your first benedict ever.
 Stick with the english muffin just because it removes an element of cooking.